ecliptik/ecliptik.github.io/_posts/2017-9-11-Raspberry-Pi-Kubernetes-Cluster.md

 ## Installing and Configuring HypriotOS
 Flash [HypriotOS v1.6.0 64-bit](https://github.com/DieterReuter/image-builder-rpi64/releases) to SD card.
 By using HypriotOS we can avoid a lot of the issues that comes with installing Docker on ARM.

-To begin, boot the Raspberry Pi to Hypriot, login and update system.
+To begin, boot the Raspberry Pi to Hypriot, login and update system,

 ```shell
 sudo apt update